ccchej/Ikbenfrits-challenge/README.md

 ## Runs the app in the development mode.
 * rails s

 ## Open http://localhost:3000 to view it in the browser.

-## Using docker
-* Install docker

-## build docker
-* docker build -t ikbenfrits-challenge .

-## run the app
-* docker run -p 3000:3000 ikbenfrits-challenge

-## Open http://localhost:3000 to view it in the browser.